saltstack/salt/doc/ref/states/writing.rst

 Using Custom State Modules
 ==========================

-Place your custom state modules inside a ``_states`` directory within the :conf_master:`file_roots` specified by the master config file.
-These custom state modules can then be distributed in a number of ways.
-Custom state modules are distributed when :py:func:`state.apply <salt.modules.state.apply_>` is run, or by executing the :mod:`saltutil.sync_states
+Before the state module can be used, it must be distributed to minions.
+This can be done by placing them into ``salt://_states/``.
+They can then be distributed manually to minions by running :mod:`saltutil.sync_states
 <salt.modules.saltutil.sync_states>` or :mod:`saltutil.sync_all
-<salt.modules.saltutil.sync_all>` functions.
+<salt.modules.saltutil.sync_all>`.
+Alternatively, when running a
+:ref:`highstate <running-highstate>` custom types will automatically be synced.

 Any custom states which have been synced to a minion, that are named the same as one of Salt's default set of states, will take the place of the default state with the same name.
-Note that a state's default name is its filename (i.e. ``foo.py`` becomes state ``foo``), but that its name can be overridden by using a :ref:`__virtual__ function <virtual-modules>`.
+Note that a state module's name defaults to one based on its filename (i.e. ``foo.py`` becomes state module ``foo``), but that its name can be overridden by using a :ref:`__virtual__ function
+<virtual-modules>`.

 Cross Calling Execution Modules from States
 ===========================================